AR banner

 Ordered put on chutes but not jump.
 Immediately the fire enveloped the whole wing and abandon order given and acknowledge.
 No crew injured.
 It is possible that Perkins the mid upper gunner could have been in the aircraft at time of abandoning as the I/C was still working but I could not get any more response from the two gunners who were the only two I had not personally seen abandon.
 I presumed they had left and as my position was getting intensively hot I abandoned about 10000 feet.
 Aircraft was under control but port wing burning fiercely.

 The aircraft crashed about 6 kms south of Karlsruhe.
 All the crew were safe except Perkins.
-The last person to see him was the WOP when he was standing at the rear door as if in readiness to jump after the WOP.
-He had definitely left the mid upper turret and was standing by the rear door.
-Nothing else is known regarding Perkins.
+The last person to see him was the Wireless Operator when he was standing at the rear door as if in readiness to jump after him.
+He had definitely left his turret and was standing by the rear door.
+Nothing else is known regarding Plt Off.
+Perkins.
 I was liberated from Stalag Luft 1 by the Allied armies on the 19th May 1945'.

-F/O. Kenneth Millar: Born on the 23rd April 1916 in Southern Cross, Western Australia, enlisted in Perth.
+(1) Kenneth Verdun Millar was born on the 23rd April 1916 in Southern Cross, Western Australia, enlisted in Perth.
 Discharged from the RAAF on the 30th January 1946.
 Married Carmel Margaret Grace (née Millar) in 1958.
 Passed away on the 25th April 2002, age 86.

-Fl/Sgt.
-Angus Hughes: Born on the 07th October 1923 in Adelaide, Westen Australia.
+(4) Angus Murray Hughes was born on the 7th October 1923 in Adelaide, Western Australia.
 Discharged from the RAAF on the 17th December 1945.

 Pages of Outstanding Interest